Sightseeing During the Nepal Bhutan Tour

 While each season is unique, the best time depends on one’s preference.
 The choice to visit also depends on your tolerance for weather conditions.
 So before touring, consider the weather conditions first for your safety.

-The major attraction of the Tour
+The major attraction of the Nepal Bhutwan Tour

-1) Kathmandu
+1) Kathmandu Nepal

-2) Himalayan Region in
+2) The Himalayan Region in Nepal

 3) Chitwan National Park in Nepal

-4) Pokhara tour
+4) Pokhara tour in Nepal

-5) Lumbini tour
+5) Lumbini tour in Nepal

 Kathmandu Nepal